HR & Payroll Employee Name Changes: A Complete Guide

 Because of SSA rules, the individual will have to appear at a local office to process the change.
 The agency provides an easy-to-use office locator on their website that you can forward to employees.
 SSA office hours are limited, so we recommend letting the employee take time to visit during working hours if necessary.
 Trust us, it’s worth it.

 Once the employee’s application for a new Social Security card has been received, the agency will typically mail him or her a new card within 10 business days and then the SSA name change will be complete.

 Step 2: Update Form W-4 and Your Payroll System

-Once the employee’s name change is squared away with the Social Security Administration, the ball is back in your court.
+Once the employee’s SSA name change is squared away, the ball is back in your court.
 This is where another federal agency comes into play; the Internal Revenue Service (IRS) requires that the name listed on an employee’s W-4 and W-2s exactly matches what’s listed on the employee’s social security card.

 It’s best practice to have employees review their W-4 whenever their personal or financial situation changes.
-If a name change is involved, doing so isn’t just smart—it’s required.
+If an employee name change is involved, doing so isn’t just smart—it’s required.
 Have employees fill out a new form, and load any changes into your payroll and HR system.

 Speaking of HR technology, be sure to double check that the employee’s name has been updated throughout the system.
 When it comes time to generate W-2s, you’ll want to make sure the employee names are accurate on those forms as well.